-Identify potential routes to either Richmond, Lafayette, Walnut Creek or Oakland.
+Identify potential routes to either Pleasanton, Livermore or Fremont.
 Highlight the map below to show your routes.
-You want to get out of Orinda and the firefighters' way.

 What if my road is blocked?!

 The presence of fire on the roadside does not mean your road is blocked.

 You can usually safely drive when there is fire burning on the roadsides.